Growth & Care

 This is a relatively low maintenance shrub, and can be pruned at anytime.
 It has no significant negative characteristics.

 Morden Japanese Yew is recommended for the following landscape applications:

 Mass Planting, Hedges/Screening, General Garden Use, Topiary

-Morden Japanese Yew has dark green foliage which emerges chartreuse in spring.
-The ferny leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
+Morden Japanese Yew is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental upright and spreading habit of growth.
+It has dark green evergreen foliage which emerges chartreuse in spring.
+The ferny sprays of foliage remain dark green throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.